 In the past, the company suffered a loss of millions of euros due to embezzlement, which resulted in a breach of covenant.
 Financial restructuring became necessary under the new management.
 The treasury department was set up to ensure the professional handling of financing issues and reporting requirements and to achieve bank communication which would meet this aim.
 The implementation of the group’s treasury management system underpinned this approach.

 The system has also been used to introduce more layers of security, particularly in relation to payments.
 The integrated user permissions model ensures basic security standards are met.
 The model is based on multi-stage approval and determines who can create master data, enter deals, settle deals and set up and authorize payments.
 Bank authorizations are also incorporated into the system.
 “BELLIN’s system is essentially straightforward and logical in terms of structure.
-We in central treasury define which user can do which task.
 We have users who only enter data and others who only authorize.
 This has enabled us to incorporate dual approval across the system and to achieve separation of duties.
-The system drives secure, reliable processes,” explains Reich.
+The system drives secure, reliable processes,” explains Hindriks.

 As Emsland Group’s treasury department can centrally grant and revoke user permissions, the group also has the agility to deal with staff changes.
-Aside from facilitating process security and reliability, the user rights and roles model in the BELLIN system automatically provides the company with an audit trail for compliance purposes.
+Aside from facilitating process security and reliability, the user rights and roles model in the BELLIN system automatically ensures that the company meets compliance requirements.

 BELLIN’s treasury management system with integrated payment platform provides Emsland Group’s treasury with a tool that makes all financial information available in a reliable and easily visible manner.
 Data can be collated or filtered in just a few clicks and used for analysis or reporting.